Choosing between Autel MS309 vs. Autel MS300 vs. Launch Creader V+, which one is the best?

 The MS309 supports all 1996 and newer cars, SUV and 12V Diesel that are OBD2 compliant except motorhome.

 Launch Creader V+ supports all standard OBDII compliant cars and light trucks.
 That is all US cars from 1996, European cars from 2001 and diesel trucks from 2004.

 Software And Updates

-The software these diagnostic tools come with is usually not going to get updated.
-Especially at this price range.
-Launch has software updates for the X431, but it has since been discontinued.
+The software these diagnostic tools come with is usually not going to get updated, especially at this price range.
+The launch has software updates for the X431, but it has since been discontinued.